The glycemic load might be a better guide to healthy eating than the glycemic index

 |Pita bread, white||68||30||10|

 Table sugar is made up of two sugars.
-Its sucrose converts quickly to simple sugar but its fructose takes longer.
+Its sucrose converts quickly to simple sugar but its fructose takes longer to break down.
 So the GI of table sugar is lower than that of glucose and breads made from refined flours.
 Table sugar has a higher glycemic load, though, than the breads.

 One serving of baguette made from refined white flour has a high glycemic index (95), nearly the same as glucose, but a lower glycemic load (15) than glucose or table sugar.
 Both these figures exceed the healthy range (above 55 and 10).